 Half-duplex transmission refers to transmitting voice or data in both directions, but in one direction at a time; this means one device can send data on the line, but not receive data simultaneously.
-You can configure the half-duplex transmission on both Internet port and PC port for the IP phone to transmit in 10Mbps or 100Mbps.
+You can configure the half-duplex transmission on both Internet port and PC port for IP phones to transmit in 10Mbps, 100Mbps or 1000Mbps (not applicable to SIP-T41P).